 The Apple Watch 7 and Samsung Galaxy Watch 4 are expected to replace two of the best smartwatches you can buy right now.
 Although each caters to different users, innovations in wearable computing are usually determined by the new features both companies can bring to customers' wrists.

 But will Apple or Samsung produce the better device?
-This preliminary Apple Watch 7 vs Samsung Galaxy Watch 4 face-off covers everything we know about how the two upcoming smartwatches stack up.
+This preliminary Apple Watch 7 vs Samsung Galaxy Watch 4 face-off covers everything we know about how the two smartwatches stack up.

 Apple Watch 7 vs. Samsung Galaxy Watch 4: Price and release date